 On today’s date in 1941, the Canadian Women’s Army Corps (CWAC) was established by the federal Department of National Defence to allow women to volunteer for official uniformed service.

-In 2000, as part of its “Millennium” issue, Canada Post issued a 46-cent stamp (Scott #1825b) commemorating Canadian nurse Elizabeth Smellie, who was one of the organizers of the CWAC in 1941 alongside fellow nurse Pauline Vanier, who’s also featured on the stamp.
+In 2000, as part of its “Millennium” set, Canada Post issued a 46-cent stamp (Scott #1825b) commemorating Canadian nurse Elizabeth Smellie.
+She was one of the original organizers of the CWAC alongside fellow nurse Pauline Vanier, who’s also featured on the stamp.

 Smellie died in Toronto in 1968 at the age of 83.
 She’s buried in Thunder Bay, Ont., where a historical marker was erected by the Ontario Heritage Foundation.

 “This celebrated Canadian army nurse and public health authority was born in Port Arthur, Ontario.
 In 1901 ‘Beth’ Smellie became night supervisor at McKellar General Hospital,” reads the marker.

 “Joining the Royal Canadian Army Medical Corps in 1915, she served in France and England.
 Elizabeth Smellie was demobilized in 1920 and three years later became Chief Superintendent of the Victorian Order of Nurses for Canada.
 She re-entered the army in 1940 and a year later supervised the organization of the Canadian Women’s Army Corps.
 The first woman to attain the rank of Colonel in Canada’s Armed Forces, Col. Smellie achieved many honours, including Commander of the Most Excellent Order of the British Empire and the Royal Red Cross Medal.
 After World War II she returned to the V.O.N., and retired in 1947.”